 The birthplace of the bagpipe, the Beatles and the Beefeater, the United Kingdom boasts monumental pre-historic structures, spoils of imperialistic expansion and quaint rural towns.
 This is undoubtedly a kingdom that deserves special attention, a sceptered isle that’s waiting to bless visitors with a royal welcome.
-Experience it all by taking a vacation through the United Kingdom.
+Experience it all by taking a holiday through the United Kingdom.

 The formation of the United Kingdom began in 1536 when England and Wales entered into an official arrangement.
 Less than seventy years later in 1603, Scotland peacefully became part of the union when James VI of Scotland became James I of England.
 Today each of the separate countries maintains a degree of autonomy from London with local parliaments exercising mandated jurisdiction, while still adhering to a unified Kingdom.
 History is steeped throughout the regions and everywhere you explore today has tremendous significance from bygone periods.